3UU/wordpress-shariff-wrapper/trunk/readme.txt

 overview.
 But plz be warned: This is my test page!
 It is possible that do you find features that are only provided in the development version.
 Use it only to get an impression of the design options.

+= Q: How can I change the design of a single button? =
+A: If you are a CSS guru please feel free to modify the css file.
+Bad idea because this will be destroyed with the next update!
+Have a look at the style attribute of the shorttag.
+Put in any value will create the DIV container with the ID "ShariffSC" around the buttons.
+If you are really a CSS guru you will know what does the magic is ;-)

 = Q: Can I add [shariff] on all posts? =
 A: Yes, use the admin menu and use the first checkbox to enable it.
 If do you